JAlcocerT/JAlcocerT/content/blog/creativity-blender.md

 Whats does make something so good, that it lasts the beats of time?

-How can we create someting that is valued by people, even from different generations?
+How can we create someting that is valued by people?

+Even from totally different generations:

 ![Porsche design](/blog_img/outro/porsche.png)